1mi0/CoinSystem/README.md

 #### Adding Users' Ranks

-### User Friendly - SmirnoffBG
+### User Friendly
-The Part That Helps People
+Info: The Part That Helps People
+Working: SmirnoffBG
+To Do:
 #### Messages Informing the Users about The Rank
 #### MOTD with All the Info
 #### Menu for Switching between Ranks